RandyMcMillan/bitcoin-pigeon/README.md

 1. Build and run the project in Xcode.
 1. For Intel Macs, enable and choose the **Mac Catalyst** destination in Xcode.
 1. On Apple Silicon Macs, you can also choose **My Mac (Designed for iPad)** in Xcode.
-1. Verify that the Rust library functions are successfully called from the Swift project.
+1. Verify that the Rust tx-pigeon function is successfully called from the Swift project.

 ## Make targets